Self-Driving-Car-Algorithms/Telematics/README.md

 * Stress test under base [OASA](http://oasa.gr) conditions (~2-20 million requests per minute?
 [Citation needed])
 * Create a *basic* front-end to the application
 * Create a *basic* companion Android application as a demo

+## Notice:

+This project is in no way, shape, or form affiliated with OASA, or any of its subsidiaries, they're simply my motivation in order to create this.